Can anyone get tax preparation help at an AARP Tax-Aide site?

 Most tax returns can be completed by our tax counselors.
 However, there are some returns we cannot do.
 A full list of the returns we cannot do is found here.

 Must I make an appointment?

+All tax sites in 2021 will require appointments to be made.
+No appointments will be made at the site, and no walk-in appointments will be allowed.
 Most of our sites require appointments, but some sites serve taxpayers on a first-come, first-served basis.
-Check our list of locations to see specific requirements for each site.
 When appointments are required, they can be made by phone and/or by coming to the site, while it is open, and making an appointment there.

 Do both spouses need to be present?

 Yes.
 Electronic returns using Form 8879 must be signed by both parties in the presence of the preparer or reviewer and photo and Social Security ID is required for both.
 The only exception to this is if one spouse is incapacitated and the other spouse has power of attorney to sign for the spouse who is not present.